microsoft/monthlyresources/README.md

  ### Roll-ups from Microsoft Build 2021

-:scroll:**Visual Studio** – sessions for Visual Studio, VS Code, and .NET teams that we encourage you to watch.Azure is the home for your enterprise Java apps.
+:scroll:**Visual Studio** – sessions for Visual Studio, VS Code, and .NET teams that we encourage you to watch.
+Azure is the home for your enterprise Java apps.
 [Watch the replay](https://aka.ms/DevEdCalJune21github22)

 :scroll:**Visual Studio Code** – here is a hand-picked selection of sessions for you, VS Code users and developers.
 [Watch the replay](https://aka.ms/DevEdCalJune21github23)